Articles

 Income replacement insurance offered in either Salary Continuance or Income Protection policies is a key element of wealth management strategies used to provide financial security and certainty for the accumulation phase of financial planning.
 In this context it is important to consider all relevant personal circumstances: and at Continuum Financial Planners Pty Ltd, we work to the mantra that – ‘we listen, we understand; and we have solutions’ to your personal and specific needs, that we deliver in personalised, professional wealth management advice.

-To ensure that your best interests are provided for in these matters, contact our office (by phone to 07-34213456) or use our website to arrange a meeting with one of our experienced advisers.
+To ensure that your best interests are provided for in these matters, contact our office (by phone to 07-34213456) or directly Book A Meeting with one of our advisers.

 Further information regarding income replacement insurance policies: